Search for

 KNOWN VARIANTS:

-HS 801 Prototype built by Hawker Siddley before its acquisition by BAe, modified from Comet 4C airframes with shorter fuselage, enlarged underfuselage, stronger landing gear, and other structural improvements; 2 built
+HS 801 Prototype built by Hawker Siddley before its acquisition by British Aerospace, modified from Comet 4C airframes with a shorter fuselage, enlarged underfuselage, stronger landing gear, and other structural improvements; 2 built

 MR.1 First production model built for electronic intelligence only; 46 built

-R.1 Similar to MR.1 but with different underwing pods for special electronic reconnaissance missions; 3 built
+R.1 Similar to the Nimrod MR.1 but with different underwing pods for special electronic reconnaissance missions; 3 built

-MR.2 Maritime patrol plane with new search radar, inertial navigation system, upgraded data processors, new navigation and acoustics analysis computers, new comunications equipment; 35 MR.1 models upgraded to MR.2 standard
+MR.2 Maritime patrol plane with a new search radar, inertial navigation system, upgraded data processors, new navigation and acoustics analysis computers, and new comunications equipment; 35 MR.1 models upgraded to the MR.2 standard

 AEW.3

-Proposed rebuilt MR.1 airframes to be equipped with advanced radar antennae at the nose and tail for use as early airborne warning aircraft, suffered prolonged development problems and was eventually cancelled in favor of Boeing E-3 Sentry aircraft; 11 were to have been rebuilt
+Proposal to rebuild MR.1 airframes equipped with an advanced radar antennae at the nose and tail for use as early airborne warning aircraft, suffered prolonged development problems and was eventually cancelled in favor of the Boeing E-3 Sentry; 11 were to have been rebuilt

 MRA.4 or